mzyui/poe-api-rust/README.md

 **Poe API Rust** is an advanced API crafted for managing chat and messaging functionalities on Poe.com.
 Leveraging Rust's capabilities, this project emphasizes safety, speed, and efficient concurrency.
 The API enables users to:

-- Discover available chat rooms and topics.
+- Discover available users, bots and AI models.
 - Customize settings for chat conversations.
 - Send, retry, and cancel messages seamlessly.
 - Access detailed information about bots and users.
 - Fine-tune and optimize chat contexts for enhanced interactions.

 This documentation offers a comprehensive guide to each function available within the API.

 ### How to Get Your Token